Film and Digital

 UV Ultraviolet - UV filters remove excess ultraviolet light.
 UV light causes haze and a bluish cast which is most noticeable in landscape photos.
 A UV filter helps remove that haze and blue cast resulting in a clearer, sharper image.

-Polarizer - Simply - Polarizers turn the sky blue and remove reflections from windows and water.
+Polarizer - Simply put, polarizers turn the sky blue and remove reflections from windows and water.
 They are most effective at an approximate angle of 90 degrees to the sun.
 In other words, sun to the right or left of you.
 Polarizers have an adjustable ring which allows you to change the intensity of the filter.
 For manual focus cameras, a linear polarizer works well.
 For autofocus cameras, a circular polarizer is required.
 With digital cameras, polarizers help reduce the purple fringing caused by high contrast lighting.
+Mirroless digital cameras require a linear polarizer.

 Neutral Density - ND filters reduce the amount of light entering the lens.
 This is useful when you need a slow shutter speed but the light is simply too bright to allow the adjustment.
 For instance, waterfalls and ocean sunset photography.